-Stairs in older homes were frequently steep and narrow; They were difficult to climb, and made moving furniture upstairs even more difficult.
+Stairs in older homes were frequently steep and narrow; they were difficult to climb and made moving furniture upstairs even more difficult.
 Many people find code-compliant 7-3/4 inch steps difficult.
 Older folks, young children, and pets all appreciate stair treads that measure at least 12” from front to back.
-With a 1-inch bullnose, the actual depth could be a generous 13" or 14”.
+With a one-inch bullnose, the actual depth could be a generous 13" or 14”.
 A rise of between 6" and 6-1/12” is both functional and comfortable for an interior staircase, but also requires more horizontal run, which equates to more square footage.

 Building Basics: Similar for All Stairs

 Unless your stairs are poured concrete, the first need is for a sturdy support system.
 Wood "stringers," with cuts that look like a saw blade, are the most common.
 They are securely bolted to the bottom surface as well as the upper floor or deck level, forming the two outer edges of the staircase, and are usually constructed of 2x12 lumber.